billbrod/foveated-metamers/README.md

   images, trial types, sessions, or, subjects (the `n_trials` column will be useful to correctly weight the average if you want to collapse across them).

+# Code structure

+ - `Snakefile`: used by snakemake to determine how to create the files for this project.
+Handles everything except the experiment
+ - `foveated_metamers/`: library of functions used in this project
+    - `create_metamers.py`: creates metamers.
+    - `stimuli.py`: assembles the various metamer images into format required for running the experiment.
+    - `distances.py`: finds distance in model space between images in an efficient way.
+    - `experiment.py`: runs experiment.
+    - `analysis.py`: basic analyses of behavioral data.
+    - `curve_fit.py`: fits psychophysical curves to real or simulated data.
+    - `simulate.py`: simulate behavioral data, for checking `curve_fit.py`
+      performance, as well as how many trials are required.
+    - `figures.py`: creates various figures.
+    - `utils.py`: various utility functions.
+    - `sampling.py`: checks sampling and aliasing issues, not used in main analysis.
+  - `notebooks/`: Jupyter notebooks.
+    - `Sampling_and_aliasing`: example of how to check for sampling / aliasing issues.

 # Usage